danchoi/sphinxesc/README.md

 ## Testing

-The command line executable sphinxesc-parse can be used to test the expression parser and escaping of the input to the final sphinx search expression.
+The command line executable sphinxesc can be used to test the expression parser and escaping of the input to the final sphinx search expression.

 ```